3. Config

 lookForThis: 1

-field as specified here means any word followed by the word inline; - we have used
+namefield as specified here means any word followed by the word inline;we have used

-to identify this field, but you can use any description you like; - the
+nameAsRegexto identify this field, but you can use any description you like;the

-Of course, you don’t want to have to specify these as null environments in your code, so you use them with a comment symbol, %
+Of course, you don’t want to have to specify these as null environments in your code, so you use them with a comment symbol, %, followed by as many spaces (possibly none) as you like; see Listing 42 for example.

 % \begin{noindent}